-BHHIS Annexe is used by the Out of School Club (OOSC)between the hours of 7.15-9.30am and 2.30pm-6pm.
-OOSC write their own risk assessments for the use of the building and follow the agreement written by the school.
+BHHIS Annexe is used by the Out of School Club (OOSC) between the hours of 7.15-9.30am and 2.30pm-6pm.
+The OOSC manager writes risk assessments for OOSC activities which are overseen by the Headteacher.

-On a Wednesday Children's services rent the Annexe building.
+On a Wednesday, Children's Services rent the Annexe building.
 They complete their own risk assessments for the use of the building.